Citrinate/FreePackages/README.md

 `confirmremove [Bots]`|`Master`|Begins the process of removing unwanted free packages `dontremove [Bots] <Licenses>`|`Master`|Removes given `licenses` (explained [here](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands#licenses)) from the list of packages about to be removed

+> [!IMPORTANT]
+> Some of the packages displayed during the removal process may not actually be removable, and the plugin will produce `InvalidParam` or `DuplicateRequest` errors when attempting to remove them.
+These kinds of packages will appear in your licenses page (where they will also produce an error when attempting to remove them), but do not appear in the Steam client.

 ### Other Commands

 Command | Access | Description